zshzero/blog/content/gsoc/build-and-install-chromium-OS.md

 ```

-This guide is just the creamly layer on what is possible – it is best to read the Official Developer guide
+This guide is just the creamy layer on what is possible – it is best to read the Official Developer guide